Improwised/improwised.github.com/content/careers/senior-software-engineer.md

         work on significant issues that require intangible data analysis.
 They’re tasked with independently evaluating their work according to employer-specific criteria.
 Full stack developers are relied upon to recommend solutions to challenges requiring complex technical trade-offs (for example, speed versus reliability or manufacturability versus overall performance).
       </li>
       <li>
-        need to confidently utilize server-side languages (such JavaScript) and back-end languages for databases (such as Node.js, Python, Ruby, and PHP)
+        need to confidently utilize server-side languages (such JavaScript) and back-end languages for databases (such as Golang, Node.js, Python, Ruby, and PHP)
       </li>
       <li>
         Define an application’s scope and objectives.
 Draw up technical and functional specifications for written documentation